 For some, the pump is a welcome part of their diabetes management.

 The insulin pump is a method of automatically monitoring blood glucose levels and administering insulin as required.

-To me it sounds like quite a helpful tool and am sure it is great for those who use it.
-You can discuss with your doctor if this is a viable option for you.
+To me, it sounds like quite a helpful tool, and am sure it is great for those who use it.
+You can discuss this with your doctor if this is a viable option for you.
 If he/she determines it is a viable option for you, your health care provider will recommend the Insulin Pump that he/she seems most suitable as there are several models.
 Your health care provider will also teach you how to use it which is extremely important so pay attention.